matthewtckr/cub-scout-pack-25/program.md

 title: Program
 ---

+### Benefits of Scouting
+- Builds self-confidence and leadership
+- Encourages responsibility and good citizenship
+- Promotes healthy habits and teamwork
+- Provides a safe, supportive environment for kids to grow

+> "Scouting builds leaders — one adventure at a time."

 ## What is Cub Scouting?

 Cub Scouting is a program of Scouting America that builds character, teaches citizenship, and encourages personal fitness through engaging and age-appropriate activities.